-A leaflet from the Quaker Committee for Christian and Interfaith Relations (QCCIR).
+This leaflet was produced by the Quaker Committee for Christian & Interfaith Relations (QCCIR).

-QCCIR can provide advice and support to Quakers and Meetings who want to broaden and deepen their encounters with other churches and faiths.
+QCCIR offers advice and support to Quakers and meetings wishing to broaden and deepen their encounters with other Churches and faiths.
+For more information, go to www.quaker.org.uk/qccir.